23 Steps — Interactive Checklist

 Add descriptive alt text to every imagehigh

 Alt text helps Google understand image content and improves accessibility for screen readers.
+It's also a legal requirement under WCAG 2.1.

 Use descriptive, keyword-rich file nameshigh